BillRenCN/vimnotes/notes.md

 var foo = "method(" + argument1 + "," + argument2 + ")";
 ```

-Solution: 1. delete the + sign then change with the " + "sign using s.
-use ;. to repeat it.
+Solution: 1. delete the + sign then change with the " + "sign using s command which stands for substitiude.After that use ;. to repeat it.
           2. ; used to repeat the finding proceess.